-Inflatable canoes are perfect for all forms of cruising on calm and choppy waters, but some are well-suited for certain conditions than others.
+Inflatable canoes are perfect for all forms of cruising on calm and choppy waters, but some are better suited for certain conditions than others.
 There are different types of inflatable canoes based on what they are designed for, and you should consider this before making that inflatable canoe purchase.

 These canoes feature a long, streamlined design suited for traveling on flat water.
-Most touring inflatable canoes come with rudders that boost steering, plus, they can be used on both ocean and freshwaters.
+Most touring inflatable canoes come with rudders that boost steering, plus they can be used on both oceans and freshwater.

 Sea inflatables are similar to touring inflatable canoes in terms of shape and design.
 However, they are custom-made for the seas.
 They feature extra elements like scupper holes for draining water.

 These canoes are built to hold you and one other paddler at a time.
-They also come as convertibles that will give you more legroom and space for your gear.
+They also come as convertibles, which will give you more legroom and space for your gear.

 Solo canoes are designed to hold one paddler at a time, so you will find them relatively shorter than their tandem counterparts.
 You can select from a range of solo inflatable canoes built for specific activities such as touring, fishing, and white water kayaking.